 Why can’t I share my screen in Google Meet?

 There are several reasons why you might not be able to share your screen in Google Meet.
-For starters, the host might have disabled the ability for participants to share their screen.
-Other reasons include the browser needs permission to record your screen, you might need to restart the app and rejoin the meeting, use a different browser, or try joining the meeting in an incognito window.
+For starters, the host might have disabled the ability for participants to share their screens, or maybe the browser needs permission to record your screen.
+You might need to restart the app and rejoin the meeting, use a different browser, or try joining the meeting in an incognito window.